LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 Note that `n=length(codon);` is equivalent to `n=3;` because `length()` here is extracting the number of partitions in `codon`.

-If you want to double check everything you have typed, click the "Model" tab in the upper right panel.
+If you want to double-check everything you have typed, click the "Model" tab in the upper right panel.

 ### Model block